We earn commissions if you shop through the links below. Read more

 cpr business idea

 If you have a passion for helping people during emergencies, you might want to consider starting a CPR business.
 CPR, or cardiopulmonary resuscitation, is performed when the heart stops beating during a cardiac emergency or in cases of drowning.
 If given properly and immediately, it can save lives.
-Roughly seven out of 10 Americans, however, don’t know how to perform this life-saving procedure.
+Only 6 out of 10 adults feel comfortable taking charge and giving CPR.
 This is where a CPR business comes in.

 Anyone can learn CPR, so your CPR business has a huge potential customer base.
 But you still need to differentiate your business from the competition in order to attract clients and grow your business.
 You can do this by finding out first what other CPR centers in your area are offering and coming up with innovative training programs.
 You also need to invest in mannequins and other supplies.
 Once you have finalized your training program, start advertising your services!
 Place flyers in local businesses or post about your services on social media.